jese11/HCP-wiki-public/docs/HCP Data Release Updates Known Issues and Planned fixes.md

 The WU-Minn Human Connectome Project (HCP) releases imaging data collected on subjects on a regular basis.
 Details on what data is included in each release are available in the Reference Manual for that release on the [HCP documentation page](https://www.humanconnectome.org/study/hcp-young-adult/documentation).
 On this wiki page, we document known updates, data issues, bugs, and known missing files in the data distributed with each release (including those distributed in Connectome in a box for each release) and plans to fix or patch each bug.
 Date added is listed at the beginning of entries.

+## HCP-YA 2025 Release (August 11, 2025)

+#### Updated data from 3T, 7T, and Retest subjects released in new packages on [ConnectomeDB powered by BALSA](https://balsa.wustl.edu/)(see ConnectomeDB tab).
+#### Updated processing on previously released subjects data to include:

+* Spin-echo based ("SEBASED") intensity bias field correction of all the fMRI data,

+* Elimination of the regression of movement regressors as a step in the fMRI data cleaning (see Glasser et al., 2019 Neuroimage),

+* Addition of multi-run FIX for the 3T task fMRI data, and

+* Addition of Reclean (improvements to spatial ICA) and Temporal ICA pipelines and processed output for all 3T and 7T fMRI data.

+***Due to these updates, data from this 2025 Release should not be mixed with data from the S1200 Release (from 2017).***

+#### Other features:
+* Data are processed and repackaged to match packages released for the HCP Lifespan projects.
+The new packages are significantly different than the ones currently available on ConnectomeDB that will be retired soon.

+* Processed data are available for 1071 subjects (45 retest subjects) without processing errors and with at least one rfMRI run to enable MSMAll registration.
+Unprocessed data are available for all subjects with imaging data (1113 subjects).

+* Directory structure of unzipped data is unchanged.

+* Non-imaging data are unchanged.
+Restricted data are available to those approved for access.
+#

 ## 1200 Subjects Release (March 1, 2017)

 ### **Major Issues**